seeden/react-form-controlled/README.md

 # React controlled form

 This is a React controlled form components.
 More about controlled components [here](https://facebook.github.io/react/docs/forms.html#why-controlled-components).
-The main idea is to create a simple forms as possible.
+The main idea is to create a simple forms as possible based on immutable data structures and controlled state.

 [![NPM version][npm-image]][npm-url]
 [![build status][travis-image]][travis-url]